Data-Driven Planning & Urban Governance

 How we think about this topic

 We treat data and governance as one workstream.
 Data is useful when it is collected, shared and used inside a clear set of rules — about who decides, who is accountable, what is protected and how residents can intervene.
 We design for evidence flow (from sensors and registries to plans and budgets), participation (real influence on priorities, not just consultation), and protection (data-protection regimes, rights for affected communities, oversight).
 Open data is a default unless there is a documented reason to restrict.
+After the connectivity stack has been pulled out into its own solution, this page reads as the steering layer of the platform: it is where digital public services, interoperability, procurement and feedback paths live.

 What we typically deliver